dollarscout

 Taxes

-Capital Gains Tax is a tax on the profit you make when you sell an asset like stocks, bonds, or real estate for more than you paid for it.
+Capital Gains Tax is a tax on the profit realized when you sell an asset for more than its purchase price, such as stocks, real estate, or bonds.

 Cash Back